cesko-digital/blog/README.md

 ...
 ```

-## How to Insert NewsCard
+## How to Insert News Items

-NewsCard need to be saved in `content/news` directory.
-NewsCard are saved as YAML file which can contain multiple news, see following example:
+News items are stored in the `content/news.yaml` file in the following format:

 ```yaml
 - type: news
   date: 2019-09-16-12-00